Mature Cataract – Understanding Its Causes, Symptoms, and Treatment

 How much does treating mature cataracts cost?

-At Centre For Sight, the cost typically starts at an affordable price of 20,000 only; however, the overall Mature cataract treatment cost varies based on factors like, chosen treatment technique, location, surgeon experience, and additional services.
+At Centre For Sight, the cost typically starts at an affordable price of 20,000 only; however, the overall Mature cataract treatment cost varies based on factors like chosen treatment technique, location, surgeon experience, and additional services.

-Is mature cataract curable?
+Is a mature cataract curable?

-No, a mature cataract is not curable but the natural lens can be replaced with an artificial lens through surgery for vision improvement.
+No, a mature cataract is not curable, but the natural lens can be replaced with an artificial lens through surgery for vision improvement.

 What is the difference between mature and hypermature cataracts?

-Hypermature cataracts are a form of last-stage cataract progression that can lead to a variety of complications like complete vision loss.
+Hypermature cataracts are a form of last-stage cataract progression that can lead to a variety of complications, like complete vision loss.

 How does a mature cataract affect vision?